The Local Avocado Toast presents itself as an appetizer, but it’s more like an entrée

-1424 Sunset Cliffs Boulevard, Ocean Beach
+1424 Sunset Cliffs Boulevard, San Diego

 The Little Lion Café inhabits a tiny building at the edge of Sunset Cliffs Boulevard, right at the point where the long straight street becomes a winding road that hugs the coastline.
 The Little Lion Café is owned and operated by three granddaughters of Don and Arlene Coulon, former owners of the Belgian Lion in Ocean Beach.
 Anne-Marie is chef; Jacqueline, beverage director and front of the house; and Dominique (marketing and branding).
 Their motto: Food is love, love is family.

 A friend who lives in the area hosted a group dinner there a few months ago.
 I remembered enjoying every bite, but it was one dish in particular that I was eager to have David try — the Flash Fried Cauliflower with capers, jalapeño, and lemon sumac yogurt.

 The Belgian Lion once stood here.

 When I finally brought David back with me, it was a foggy Wednesday afternoon with a marine layer was so thick we couldn’t see the ocean.
 The cauliflower wasn’t on the day menu, but the silver lining around this cloudy day was an entire new set of options to explore, including brunch (the day menu is in effect from 8 a.m. to 3 p.m.).
 The drink choices were extensive, from elaborate smoothies (e.g., Chocolate Hemp, with hemp milk, agave, vanilla, cocoa, peanut butter, banana) to mimosas to house-made “tonics and elixirs.”
 I opted for a bottle of Lorina Sparkling Lemonade ($4).